** New Monthly Meeting location **

 Monthly meetings are held at the Nisswa American Legion at 7:00 p.m., the second Tuesday of each month

-The past handful of years, the BLC has collected items for the Lakes Area food shelf and Toys-For-Kids program in the month of December.
-Food insecurity is an issue at all times of the year and the BLC would like to help support those in need for the upcoming Thanksgiving holiday.
+The past handful of years, the BLC has collected items for the Lakes Area food shelf in the month of December.
+Food insecurity is an issue at all times of the year and the BLC would like to help support those in need during this holiday season.

-If you aren’t able to attend the meeting in November or December, consider helping out our community by donating non-perishable items to your local food shelf, or consider donating your time to help those in need.
+If you aren’t able to attend the meeting in November or December (or January), consider helping out our community by donating non-perishable items to your local food shelf, or consider donating your time to help those in need.

 Food donation suggestions:

-If you aren’t able to attend the meeting in November or December, consider helping out our community by donating non-perishable items to your local food shelf, or consider donating your time to help those in need.
+If you aren’t able to attend the meeting in November or December (or January), consider helping out our community by donating non-perishable items to your local food shelf, or consider donating your time to help those in need.

 Food donation suggestions: